aiddata/cambodia_eba_gie/README.md

 `pid_2016_r_list.RData` - pulled from the Project Implementation Database website at http://db.ncdd.gov.kh/pid/reports/home/index.castle

 `village_grid_files (folder)` - extracted from GeoQuery by Seth and sent to cambodia_eba_gie Slack channel as a zip file

+`gadm36_KHM_4_sp.rds` - level 4 Cambodia admin. boundaries.
+Pulled from GADM website.
+This data is spatially joined with our villages data to ensure proper specification of village, commune, district, and province.